tipishev/python_debugging_workshop/README.md

 * permadeath:
   - "if you die you start from the beginning" vs "unhandled exceptions stop the debugger"

+By the way, on last year's Pycon Sweden there was a great talk about Evennia, a Python-framework in which you can build your own Multi-User Dungeon.

 Funnily enough, when we look at our codebases, the similarity with dungeons becomes stronger.
-See for yourself, our codebases are built over years by multiple programmers, and sometimes you need Git archeology to find what you need, but it's a topic from my another talk.
+See for yourself, our codebases are built over years by multiple programmers, and sometimes you need Git archeology to dig up history, but it's a topic from my another talk.

 A typical code-dungeon looks like this: